kevonc/kevoncheung.com/content/articles/20150606-working-in-agency.md

 ---
-title: "What a software engineer should expect working in an agency"
+title: What a software engineer should expect working in an agency
-date: "2015-06-06"
+date: '2015-06-06'
-category: "entrepreneurship"
+meta_description: ''
-meta_description: ""
+slug: working-in-agency
-slug: "working-in-agency"
+topic: entrepreneurship
 ---

 Well, it has been almost a year since I last wrote a blog post.
 I would like to take this chance to give an update on what I’m doing.
 Since leaving Favorite Medium, a Software Development Agency in Singapore, at the end of 2014, I joined First Code Academy in Hong Kong with a mission to empower the next generation to become creators with technology.
 I am taking this chance to reflect on my experience working as a Software Engineer in an agency, hoping that those who are looking for jobs after a coding bootcamp will see this post and find it helpful.